angular/angular/aio/content/guide/testing.md

       What if the service is optional?

-      The `TestBed.get()` method takes an optional second parameter, the object to return if Angular can't find the provider (`null` in this example):
+      The `TestBed.inject()` method takes an optional second parameter, the object to return if Angular can't find the provider (`null` in this example):

       <code-example path="testing/src/app/demo/demo.testbed.spec.ts" region="testbed-get-w-null" header="app/demo/demo.testbed.spec.ts"></code-example>

-      After calling `get`, the `TestBed` configuration is frozen for the duration of the current spec.
+      After calling `TestBed.inject`, the `TestBed` configuration is frozen for the duration of the current spec.

     </td>
   </tr>